abena1apaw/reactDiary/README.md

 The client log in runs on localhost:3000 and  the Diary runs on localhost:3001.
 The application has three ports.

 The Diary is a react Diary.
-It has posts with three settings, show, edit, and delete.
+It has posts with two settings, show and edit.
 The database is MongoDB.
 The middle layer is node js.
 The presentation layer is html and css.
 The app is react js.

-The application is used for self-expression, idea sharing, and advertising.
+The application is used for self-expression, idea sharing, and relationship building.